 Millions Could Lose SNAP Food Benefits Under Trump Tax Cut Plan

-The nation’s largest anti-hunger program could soon face its most significant funding rollback in history to offset President Donald Trump’s massive tax cuts bill.
+The nation’s largest anti-hunger program is slated to face its most significant funding rollback in history to offset President Donald Trump’s massive tax cuts bill.

 Sign up for Kiplinger’s Free E-Newsletters